Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 - End before you build dread.

-- Let consistency begin as friendliness, not punishment.
+- Let consistency begin as friendliness.

 Key takeaways